Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintB/us08/04.tests-and-implementation/Readme.md

-# US08 -  As an FM, I want to list the vehicles needing the check-up.
+# US08 - As a VFM, I want the system to produce a list (report) of vehicles needing maintenance.

 ## 4. Tests